nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > Sorted in chronological order.
 You will see tasks closest to their starting date or due date at the top.

 ### 3.10.
-Finding all tasks containing any keyword in their title, tag, or on a specific date: `find`
+Finding all tasks containing any keyword in their title, specified tags, or in a specified time period: `find`

-Find and displays only tasks whose title or tag contain any of the given keywords, and/or on the specified date, in the *Event, Task, and Deadline List Panels*.
+Find and displays only tasks whose title contain any of the given keywords, and/or contains the specified tag, and/or in the specified time period, in the *Event, Task, and Deadline List Panels* respectively.

-Format: `find KEYWORD [MORE_KEYWORDS] [DATE]`
+Format: `find KEYWORD [MORE_KEYWORDS] [a/AFTER_DATETIME] [b/BEFORE_DATETIME] [t/TAGS...]`

 > * The search is case insensitive.
 > * The order of the keywords does not matter. e.g. `progress report` will match `report progress`
-> * Substrings will be matched e.g. meet will match meeting
 > * Tasks matching at least one keyword will be returned (i.e. OR search). e.g. `meeting` will match `team meeting`
-> * Specifying the date will narrow the search space to ongoing tasks on the date.
+> * You can specify the time period using either the after and before prefixes, `a/` and `b/` respectively.
+If you specify both parameters, take note the time for `a/` must be before `b/`.

 Examples:

 * You can find any tasks with the word `report` in their title: <br> `find report`
-* You can find any tasks with the partial word `meet` in their title, even if their title is `team meeting`: <br>`find meet`
+* You can find any tasks with the word `meeting` in their title, and containing the tag `work`: <br>`find meet t/work`
-* You can find any tasks with the partial word `meet` in their title, on a specific date: <br>`find meet 17-3-17`
+* You can find any tasks with the word `meet` in their title, happening after `17-3-17`: <br>`find meet a/17-3-17`

 ### 3.11.
 Undo most recent command: `undo`